-November Technical Webinar: Understanding the Value of Pavement Preservation for County/Municipal Roadway Maintenance Operations
+Technical Webinar: Understanding the Value of Pavement Preservation for County/Municipal Roadway Maintenance Operations

-November 12 @ 12:00 pm - 1:00 pm CST
+December 17 @ 12:00 pm - 1:00 pm CST

 Don Ward PE was born and raised in central Texas and received his B.S. degree in Civil Engineering from Texas A&M University in 1983.
 He became a registered P.E. in 1988.
-He has more than 35 years of Civil Engineering experience with public entities including the City of Austin as the Disposal Services Manager/Landfill Engineer; City of Georgetown as their Utility Systems Engineer/Water & Wastewater Systems Manager; City of Leander as the City Engineer/Director of Public Works; and most recently, 13 years at Travis County as the Director of Road & Bridge/ Fleet Services.
-In his position with Travis County.
+He has more than 35 years of Civil Engineering experience with public entities.
+Those entities include the City of Austin, City of Georgetown, City of Leaner, and thirteen years with Travis County.

 In his position with Travis County, he managed multiple Service Centers and was responsible for the roadway/drainage maintenance of more than 1,300 miles of roads throughout Travis County.
 In addition, he managed 200 employees and served as Travis County’s Road Maintenance liaison and emergency contact.
 Don is now employed as the Engineering Sales Manager for Pavement Restoration, Inc.